 All students are required to show competence in interpreting data and in writing essays.
 In addition, Higher Level students will sit a third exam paper which will test their ability to calculate, draw graphs, work out tax incidence, profit levels and National Income account balances and to handle many other tasks using mathematical skills.

 Successful students are most likely to be those with a curiosity about the world, who are interested in current events and are prepared to read from a wide variety of sources.
 Basic numeracy is essential, as is the ability to express oneself clearly and concisely.

-Given these new demands, students studying Economics at Higher Level are now required to have at least a grade ‘C’ pass at IGCSE Mathematics or equivalent.
+Given these new demands, students studying Economics at Higher Level are advised to have at least a grade ‘B’ pass at IGCSE Mathematics or equivalent.